sdvickers98/picoCTF-2019-Walkthrough/README.md

 Don't feel like you need to follow the walkthrough for every problem!
 Many of the problems are written in such a way as to give hints to their solution.
 You'll make greater progress by only resorting to this walkthrough and others like it as a last resort.
 You'll get better at finding useful information (or as we say it, you'll improve your "google-fu"), which is a skill that every resourceful hacker needs to have.
 I hope you have fun playing picoCTF and make huge improvements to your hacking skills!

 **NOTE:** The flag of every picoCTF problem is in one of two formats: picoCTF{*flag*}, picoCTF{*FLAG*} or PICOCTF{*FLAG*}.
 Most problems use the first format, and problems that don't will usually make a note of it in a hint.

+P.S.
+Thanks so much for checking this out.
+If you find any mistakes, or want to contact me for any other reason, give me an email at sdvickers98@gmail.com.

+- Dakota Vickers